Higher Airy structures, W algebras and topological recursion: W algebras and twisted modules

 \subsubsection{The subalgebra \texorpdfstring{$\mathcal{A}_{\Delta}$}{Adelta}}

-We can now construct another interesting left ideal that is a graded Lie subalgebra of the Lie algebra $ L(\mathcal{A}) $.
+We can now construct another interesting left ideal that is a graded Lie subalgebra of $\mathcal{A}$.
 In this case, we consider all modes $\gamma_k^i$ of the generators of a $\mathcal{W}$ algebra for $k \geq \Delta_i-1$, where $\Delta_i$ is the conformal weight of $\gamma^i$.
 The construction is rather straightforward.